AP FACT CHECK: Trump misstates what happened in Kenosha

 WASHINGTON (AP) — President Donald Trump is not waiting for a trial to sort out what happened on the streets of Kenosha, Wisconsin, where prosecutors say a 17-year-old with a semi-automatic rifle fatally shot two men on a night of protest and violence.
 He’s giving an account at odds with the authorities who charged Kyle Rittenhouse with homicide.

+In remarks before his trip Tuesday to Kenosha, Trump also falsely claimed credit for a National Guard deployment that he actually did not authorize.
+Wisconsin’s Democratic governor did.

-TRUMP, asked if was going to condemn the actions of vigilantes like Rittenhouse: “We’re looking at all of it.
+TRUMP, asked if was going to condemn the actions of Rittenhouse: “We’re looking at all of it.
 And that was an interesting situation.
 You saw the same tape as I saw.
 And he was trying to get away from them, I guess; it looks like.
 And he fell, and then they very violently attacked him.
 And it was something that we’re looking at right now and it’s under investigation.
 But I guess he was in very big trouble.
 He would have been — I —he probably would have been killed.” — news conference Monday before traveling to Kenosha on Tuesday.

 THE FACTS: His implication that Rittenhouse only shot the men after he tripped and they attacked him is wrong.
 The first fatal shooting happened before Rittenhouse ran away and fell.

 Trump did not say whom he meant by “they” — the two men he shot or others in pursuit of him.
-But he spoke in defense of a vigilante who opposed racial-justice protesters, who authorities say was illegally carrying a semi-automatic rifle and who prosecutors accuse of committing intentional homicide.
+But he spoke in defense of someone who opposed racial-justice protesters, who authorities say was illegally carrying a semi-automatic rifle and who prosecutors accuse of committing intentional homicide.

 According to the criminal complaint released by prosecutors, victim Joseph Rosenbaum was shot and killed first, after following Rittenhouse into a parking lot, where Rosenbaum threw a plastic bag at the gunman and tried to take the weapon from him.